60-day money-back on any purchase

 The angle of the clubface controls where the golf ball goes!

-That should be some motivation to stick around and fully understand how you can improve your wrist action in your golf game.
+That should motivate you to stick around and fully understand how you can improve your wrist action in your golf game.

 Wrist Positions in Golf (How do the Wrists Move)